minhnguyen-eth/bigtime-playwright/README.md

-# BigTime Automation Testing Project
+# BigTime Automation Testing Project Copy right https://bigapptech.vn/

 This is an automation testing project for **BigTime**, a timekeeping, payroll, and human resource management system.
 The project is built using **Playwright** and follows the Page Object Model structure with Allure reporting integration.